What happens in Arlington when the lease term ends?

-When we don't receive such notice, we will strive to make choices that will keep your rental property producing the highest possible net income.
-This means that we will typically create a new lease for a renter 6 to 8 weeks before the end of the lease in order to renew the lease.
+When we don't receive such notice, we will strive to make choices that will keep your property producing the highest possible net income.
+This means that we will often create a new lease for a renter 6 to 8 weeks before the end of the lease in order to renew the lease.

 At that point we give the renter two options: